stevendz/stevendz/README.md

 Dart | JavaScript | C#

 ### I am always up for ... 🍻
-– a discussion on the newest mobile framworks and trends
+– a discussion on the newest mobile framworks and trends.

-– interesting and unique pitch-ideas
+– interesting and unique pitch-ideas.

-– a way to improve the world or myself
+– a way to improve the world or myself.

-– some cold beers and smalltalk with good friends or kind strangers
+– some cold beers and smalltalk with good friends or kind strangers.

 ### My absolute favorites ... 💖
 🦄 I love CODING